The Next Big Thing Post COVID-19! Creating a Drone Economy in India

 5Fs of UTM: Technology Considerations

-Regulatory impact is currently one of the most important factors affecting the pace of adoption of drone-powered solutions by and government entities.
+Regulatory impact is currently one of the most important factors affecting the pace of adoption of drone-powered solutions by business and government entities.
 Drone regulations have changed in recent years from being treated as a niche hobby to becoming part of regular aviation operations, to a point where national authorities have started developing special regulatory frameworks to address the most urgent issues.
 The following guiding principles are critical for future success:

 ● Future Proof: Intelligent (Detect and Avoid) and scalable technology that not only supports tactical needs but also meets strategic demands of 2035 and beyond